seamusdemora/PiFormulae/Bash_shell-SomeUsefulTricks.md

 If you're interested, this [Q&A on SO](https://stackoverflow.com/questions/82256/how-do-i-use-sudo-to-redirect-output-to-a-location-i-dont-have-permission-to-wr) has much more on this subject.
 [**⋀**](#table-of-contents)

-## Refresh shell configuration without restarting:
+## Refresh shell configuration without restarting

 There are two user-owned files that control many aspects of the `bash` shell's behavior - uh, *interactive shells, that is*: `~/.profile` & `~/.bashrc`.
 Likewise for `zsh`, the `~/.zprofile` & `~/.zshrc`.
 There will be occasions when changes to these files will need to be made in the current session - without exiting one shell session, and starting a new one.
 Examples of such changes are changes to the `PATH`, or addition of an `alias`.